Insynia/user_notif/README.md

 ### Mailer

-Every notification send a mail by default.
+Every notification sends a mail by default.
 You can override this in your generated model: `app/models/notifs/your_notif.rb`

 The mailer views are located at `app/views/notifs/mailer/your_notif.[html,text].erb`